pdm-project/pdm/README.md

 $ pipx install pdm
 ```

-Or you can install it under user site:
+Or you can install it under a user site:

 ```bash
 $ pip install --user pdm